 Dr. Winfried Just, a researcher in mathematical epidemiology and professor at Ohio University, and Dr. Georgine Nanos, a board-certified physician specializing in epidemiology, both agreed that the prolonged exposure of a long-haul flight could be riskier, but only because it leaves the door open that much longer for potential exposures.
 Longer flights mean more people using the bathrooms, more instances of masks being removed (even if just temporarily for eating and drinking), more exposure to anyone nearby who might be shedding the virus, and so on.
 Since flight times for both domestic and international flights can be anywhere between one hour and double-digits, it’s safer to choose destinations with shorter overall flight times.

 Flying internationally carries a few pros that many domestic flights do not, namely due to the entry requirements of several international destinations.
 Many times, proof of a negative COVID-19 preflight or an on-site PCR test at the airport is required to board the plane.
 While pretesting functions as a way to keep any COVID-19 positive passengers from boarding a flight, it’s not a foolproof method.
 As reported in early December, a couple tested positive before their flight from California to Hawaii, but managed to get on board anyway.

 When it comes to flying during a pandemic, safety is measured on a sliding scale.
 Dr. Just cautions that “safe is never 100% safe,” since it’s impossible to completely eliminate risk.

 Consider safety protocols and enforcement.

-Most airlines have also suspended food and drink service, removed literature in seatback pockets, and done away with any other nonessential service touchpoints that could elevate risk.
+Additionally, most airlines have also either suspended or limited food and drink service, removed literature in seatback pockets, and done away with any other nonessential service touchpoints that could elevate risk.
 In order to limit exposure to other passengers, travelers are also being asked not to wait in the aisles or galley for the lavatory.